Cody Kessler: Jacksonville Jaguars

 On March 28, 2018, Kessler was traded to the Jacksonville Jaguars for a conditional 2019 seventh-round draft pick.

-On October 21, 2018, Kessler made his debut against the Houston Texans after the team benched Blake Bortles.
-Kessler finished with 156 passing yards, one touchdown, and one interception in the 20–7 loss.
-On November 26, 2018, Kessler was named the starter for the Week 13 game against the Indianapolis Colts as the Jaguars benched incumbent starter Bortles.
-After a rough start to their week 16 matchup against the Miami Dolphins, Kessler was benched in favor of Bortles for the rest of that game and for the Jaguars' final game in week 17.
+On October 21, Kessler made his Jaguars debut against the Houston Texans after the team benched Blake Bortles.
+Kessler finished with 156 passing yards, a touchdown, and an interception in the 20–7 loss.
+On November 26, Kessler was named the starter for the Week 13 game against the Indianapolis Colts as the Jaguars benched incumbent starter Bortles.
+After a rough start to their Week 16 matchup against the Miami Dolphins, Kessler was benched in favor of Bortles for the rest of that game and for the Jaguars' final game in week 17.

 On May 9, 2019, Kessler was released by the Jaguars.

 Philadelphia Eagles

 On May 12, 2019, the Philadelphia Eagles signed Kessler three days after being released by the Jaguars.
 Kessler was expected to compete with Nate Sudfeld and rookie Clayton Thorson for the backup job to Carson Wentz.
-On August 15, 2019, during a preseason game against the Jacksonville Jaguars, Kessler had to leave the game after taking a hit from defensive end Datone Jones.
-He was later diagnosed with a concussion and did not return for the rest of the game.
-He was waived during final roster cuts on August 30, 2019.
+On August 15, during a preseason game against the Jacksonville Jaguars, Kessler had to leave the game after taking a hit from defensive end Datone Jones.
+Kessler was later diagnosed with a concussion and did not return for the rest of the game.
+He was waived during final roster cuts on August 30.

 New England Patriots

 On September 25, 2019, Kessler signed with the New England Patriots.
-On October 15, 2019, the Patriots released Kessler, but re-signed him on October 28.
+On October 15, Kessler was released, but was re-signed on October 28.
 On April 1, 2020, the Patriots again released Kessler.